python10sep/mini_xkcd/git-notes.md

 cd </path-to-directory/>
 git init
 ```

 - This step will create a directory called `.git`.
-The directory is starting with DOT. which means, it's hidden
+The directory is starting
+  with DOT. which means, it's hidden directory.
+You can run `ls -la` to see
-  directory.
-You can run `ls -la` to see hidden directories in `git bash` tool.
+  hidden directories in `git bash` tool.
-- `.git` directory contains all the information that is necessary for your project in version control and all the
+- `.git` directory contains all the information that is necessary for your
-  information about commits, remote repository address, etc. All of them are present in this folder.
-It also contains a
+  project in version control and all the information about commits, remote
+  repository address, etc. All of them are present in this folder.
+It also
-  log that stores your commit history so that you can roll back to history.
+  contains a log that stores your commit history so that you can roll back to
+  history.
+- If a directory is git repository (meaning, directory with `.git` directory)
+  and we want to remove it's git repository status, we can delete `.git`
+  directory

 # Cloning an Existing Repository